isaacnmm/pestpolicy-hugo2XX/content/posts/do-possums-eat-chickens/index.md

 Also, what smells do the possum hate?
 Well, these animals won't love ammonia - so I would recommend you pour some ammonia into that coffee container.
 ### How to Stop Possums from Killing My Chicken?
-**1. Remove chicken or pet food�**
+**1. Remove chicken or pet food**
 Avoid leaving chicken or pet food lying around overnight.
 Such idle foods tend to attract the possums.

 Put the chicken or pet food in some metallic (and air-tight ) containers - this will prevent the mother possum from nesting around and rearing their babies.

 The possums and their younglings will eventually take over your spaces - and this will endanger you5r chicken as the adult possums will think that the food belongs to their babies.
-**2. Line the Chicken coop with 10-inch tin�**
+**2. Line the Chicken coop with 10-inch tin**
-Line the chicken coop with some 10-inches tin to bar possums eating up the wood-� they won't attack the chicken easily.
+Line the chicken coop with some 10-inches tin to bar possums eating up the wood- they won't attack the chicken easily.

 So, lining up the chicken structures with tin inside and outside - this is because the possums won't chew on the tin.
 **3. Don't Leave Chicken Eggs overnight**